kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - allowedHosts includes localhost, 127.0.0.1, 0.0.0.0 and optional HOST from env

 Run locally:
-- Create a .env (optional) from .env.example if you need to customize PORT/HOST.
+- Copy .env.example to .env if you want to set defaults.
 See tv_frontend/.env.example.
 - Do NOT pass extra flags after `npm run dev`; use environment variables instead.
 Example:
   - PORT=3000 HOST=0.0.0.0 npm run dev
 - npm install